 - If you face any build error, let me know in the comment below.
 You should not be seeing any error, as I have tested it.

 After the above commands are complete, you can test the login screen by running lightdm in test mode –

 lightdm --test-mode --debug

 If it looks good, reboot the system.
-And you should be seeing your wallpaper in the login screen in elementary OS.
+And you should be seeing your wallpaper on the login screen in elementary OS.

 This guide should work in elementary OS 6 Odin, elementary OS 5 Juno and below.

-I hope this guide helps you to change the background of lock or login screen in your elementary OS.
-Honestly, its 2021 and changing a background image of login screen requires compilation of code surprises me.
+I hope this guide helps you to change the background of the lock or login screen in your elementary OS.
+Honestly, it’s 2022 and changing a background image of the login screen requires a compilation of code surprises me.

-If you run into error, let me know in the comment box below.
+If you run into any errors, let me know in the comment box below.